-All applicants (paid or voluntary) will be given a copy of the St. George's Child Safeguarding Children Policy, be aware of 'God's Children, our Diocese' documents.
+All applicants (paid or voluntary) will be given a copy of the St Paul & St Silas Child Safeguarding Children Policy, be aware of 'God's Children, our Diocese' documents.

 Prospective appointees (paid or voluntary) should be regarded as job applicants and have a defined role, complete an application form, and meet / have an interview with the Priest in Charge.